-where f(E) is the right-hand side of Equation (1) and $E = \frac{1}{2} M v^2$ with M being the mass of the alpha particles.
+where f(E) is the right-hand side of Equation (1) and $E = 12 M v^2$ with M being the mass of the alpha particles.

-For a given alpha source, the range can be easily figured out from the definition of the f(E) to be inversely proportional to the electron density of the scattering materials $n_e$ .
+For a given alpha source, the range can be easily figured out from the definition of the f(E) to be inversely proportional to the electron density of the scattering materials n_e .
 This experiment consists of four parts:

-- 1. Calibration of the MCA channels by pulser and Am source; - 2.
-Measurement the activity of the $^{241}$ Am; - 3. dE/dx curves for $^{241}$ Am alpha particles in air and in CO2. - 4.
-Measurement of ranges of alpha particle in 1 atmosphere of pressure of air, and of CO2.
+- 1. Calibration of the channels by pulser and 241Am source; - 2.
+Measurement the activity of the 241Am; - 3. dE/dx curves for alpha particle in air and in CO_2 . - 4.
+Measurement of ranges of alpha particle in air and in CO2;